TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Archaeological Effort - req landmark, WLTKD, all landmark gain +faith+sci+prod Paratrooper Regiment - req radio, req war, free paras, para strength promo

-Assyria natural have bonuses to war and science.
-I've additionally added in faith because I don't see how we can have no mesopotamian civ without some kind of bonus to faith, but this could be removed if its all a bit too much.
-Effectively I've rolled in a Sumeria vibe to them.
-Event 2 with the amphibious bonus is the most direct borrow from Sumeria mods, I love it too much to leave out.
-Everything else is a clear boost to wide, with the landmark bonus promoting taking them over artifacts, disfavouring a culture win slightly, perhaps (certainly no boosts to it)
-Syrian paratroopers make an appearence in choice 6 with the execute + heavy charge promotion spicing up late game warfare.

 --Celts----------The Stars Align-----------------------------
 tin trading - req metal casting, req cargo ship, mines +1gold, +gold to/from trade routes clan castles - req castle, req war, +yields to castles and citadels, free longswords